Go Ask Alice: the Curious Case of “Alice Donovan”

 Donovan’s first email submission to CounterPunch arrived in our inbox on February 28, 2016 at 3:26 in the morning.
 She introduced herself as “a beginner freelance journalist.”
 The story she pitched, titled “Does America Need Such Friends,” was a caustic critique of Turkey under Erdogan that would not have pleased his lobbyist Michael Flynn.
 We passed on the story.
 What we didn’t know at the time was that this article, like the Cyberwarfare story, had been already published at the cranky conspiracy site Veterans Today, which once denounced Wikileaks and Julian Assange as shills for … Israel’s Mossad.

 In sum, we published five stories by Donovan.
 One was apolitical.
 Four could be considered critiques of US foreign policy during the Trump administration.
-None mentioned Hillary Clinton.
+None mentioned Hillary Clinton (or Vladimir Putin for that matter).

 Based solely on what we’d just reviewed was there any reason at the time to suspect that Alice Donovan was anything other than what she appeared to be: an occasional contributor of topical stories?
 Not as far as we could tell.
 The stories weren’t pro-Russian polemics and they didn’t read like awkward Google-translations of the Russian language.
 The most controversial thing that could be said about them was that some stories attempted to present a particular Syrian view of the war, a perspective rarely heard in the US media.